itsofficially-sreyash/RightPosture/mobile/README.md

 Flutter Android app for the Right Posture on-device exercise-form demo.

+For the product story, architecture, innovation, privacy model, and judge-ready demo flow, see the [project README](../README.md).

 ## Prerequisites

 - Flutter 3.48.0-0.3.pre / Dart 3.13.0 or a compatible newer SDK